 Taking into account the expected PICsIT gain variation of 0.3% °C-1 measured during onground thermal tests, the average gain (over the whole detection plane) measured in-flight indicates that the PICsIT temperature gradient along the INTEGRAL orbit is the dominant factor in the observed PICsIT gain variation.
 The number of disabled pixels in ISGRI is slowly increasing by about 50 per year (from 500 in 2008 to 800 in 2014; of 16384 pixels).
-In PICsIT there are about 50 (of 4096 pixels) in PICsIT.
+In PICsIT there are about 50 (of 4096 pixels).

-At high energies (typically >1 MeV), the background so strongly dominates the flux of any calibration source that a large amount of data is needed.
-It was not possible to take sufficient measurements in the few weeks of the commissioning phase.
-Therefore, data accumulated through routine operations are used to extend the calibration into the MeV region.
+At high energies (>1 MeV), the background so strongly dominates the flux that large amounts of data accumulated through routine operations are used to extend the calibration into this regime.